linkarzu/linkarzu.github.io/_tabs/about.md

 ## What's the best way to support me? (pick one)

 - As I shared above, YouTube is just a hobby right now, it does not provide for my family.
-My day time job does.
+My daytime job does.
 - The end goal is supporting my family doing what I do, which is sharing good quality content that helps the audience and me grow
 - So to support me, the best way is with a recurring option.
 As bills are not a